iamgyang/CGD-RA-resources/README.md

 Github is not meant to be a dataset sharing community, since the file storage size limits are a bit lacking.
 So, we will be posting *links* to useful datasets and, if needed, instructions on how to download them.

-Note, we will NOT be publishing anything confidential here (e.g. DHS datasets themselves, Household Survey Microdata that requires approval).
+We will NOT publish anything confidential here (e.g. DHS datasets themselves, Household Survey Microdata that requires approval).

-The code is mostly written in STATA and R.

-This experiment could fail!
-And that's okay...

 # Resources